 Cortex AISQL reimagines SQL into an AI query language for multimodal data, bringing powerful AI capabilities directly into Snowflake's SQL engine.
-It enables users to build scalable AI pipelines across text, images, and audio (coming soon) using familiar SQL commands.
+It enables users to build scalable AI pipelines across text, images, and audio using familiar SQL commands.
 With native support for multimodal data through a new FILE datatype, Cortex AISQL seamlessly integrates AI operators with traditional SQL primitives like AI_FILTER and AGGREGATE, allowing analysts to process diverse data types more efficiently and cost-effectively while maintaining enterprise-grade security and governance.

 Cortex AISQL bridges the traditional divide between structured and unstructured data analysis, eliminating the need for separate tools and specialized skills.